shahriar-rahman/Automated-Detection-of-Cardiac-Arrhythmia/README.md

 SoftMax operation in the final layer of the model, where probabilities for each of the classes are assigned to classify arrhythmia, which can be represented as 'N', 'S', 'V', 'F' or 'U'.

+## Performance Analysis & Conclusion
+This paper proposes
+an efficient computer-aided diagnosis system that encompasses a feature selection algorithm PCA and a classification technique based on CNN + LSTM network structure to accurately identify five fragments of arrhythmia ailments.
+One-dimensional signals acquired from ECG Physiobank (PTB) database are synthesized to create multiple instances for evaluating the model’s performance under various circumstances.
+The accuracy of using smooth and denoised signals achieved 99% while the accuracy of using artificially generated noise signals achieved 98%, confirming a satisfactory and consistent generalization performance and could be a convenient tool for assisting clinicians to diagnose cardiovascular disease and reduce their workload significantly.

 • Conference Paper Link: https://link.springer.com/chapter/10.1007/978-981-16-8774-7_32